claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 	- `<span class="center-align">Centred text</span>`
 ## Space paragraphs to make prose easier to read

+- (I implemented this in the Obsidian vault for my novel)
+	- NB: One time I found this stopped working, but then I opened my [[#css snippets]] file in VS Code and it started working again!
+After that it worked even with a restart.
 - (I got the following advice [from this link](https://forum.obsidian.md/t/need-help-with-the-distance-between-the-headers-and-text-using-minimal-theme/65920))
 	- (I also tried [this](https://forum.obsidian.md/t/how-to-increase-paragraph-spacing/66816/2) and [this](https://forum.obsidian.md/t/need-help-with-the-distance-between-the-headers-and-text-using-minimal-theme/65920) but they didn't work for me)
 - Add the following to your [[#css snippets]] file: